AKSRAman/Project-6-Bus-Booking/README.md

 # Project bus booking

 ### In this project I have created three model Bus, Booking and user
-### Whole project is based on real bus booking service
+### Whole project is based on real life bus booking service and its possible functionality

 ### Basic overview about this project